scurtis7/fsu-roster/README.md

 Here is a link to the [fsu communications](http://unicomm.fsu.edu/brand/applying/colors/) site that contains all of the official branding information.

+## Version 0.0.2
+Add coaches page to list all of the coaches in the database.

 ## Version 0.0.1
 This is the initial version with all of the three main pieces (Spring Boot, ReactJS & Postgresql) working together.
 Not much functionality yet just the initial shell of the application.